Active Substance: ertapenem sodium

 Consideration should be given to official guidance on the appropriate use of antibacterial agents.

 Invanz is an antibiotic.
-It is used in adults and children from the age of 3 months to treat the following infections:
+It is used in adults and children aged over 3 months to treat the following infections:

 - infections within the abdomen;

-- community-acquired pneumonia (infection of the lungs – community-acquired means that the infection has been caught outside of hospital);
+- community-acquired pneumonia (infection of the lungs caught away from hospital);

 - gynaecological infections;